 FAQs About Fannie Masemola

-“We will not rest until we register a breakthrough” (2025) reflects his resolve, per South African Government (web:1).
+“We will not rest until we register a breakthrough” (2025), symbolizing his determination during crisis.